 2. Measure the barb-to-barb width.
 For these instructions, we'll use .036" — a common width for the outer barb-to-barb measurement.

 3. Clamp the Fret Barber into a vise with the crossbar toward you.
-The teeth of the files should face away because you are going to pull the fretwire toward you, into the cut of the teeth.
+The teeth of the files (indicated by an arrow) should face away because you are going to pull the fretwire toward you, into the cut of the teeth.

 4. Put a feeler gauge between the files.
 (Our example uses a .034" gauge.)
 Rest it on the bottom of the block and tighten the set screw gently — just enough to hold the parts in place.